biolink/biolink-model/docs/index.md

     * [has quotient](has_quotient.md)
     * [has total](has_total.md) - total number of things in a particular reference set
  * [authors](authors.md) - connects an publication to the list of authors who contributed to the publication.
 This property should be a comma-delimited list of author names.
 It is recommended that an author's name be formatted as "surname, firstname initial.".
 Note that this property is a node annotation expressing the citation list of authorship which might typically otherwise be more completely documented in biolink:PublicationToProviderAssociation defined edges which point to full details about an author and possibly, some qualifiers which clarify the specific status of a given author in the publication.
- * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
-Corresponds to the label for the biolink entity type class.
  * [chapter](chapter.md) - chapter of a book
  * [created_with](created_with.md)
  * [creation date](creation_date.md) - date on which thing was created.
 This can be applied to nodes or edges
- * [description](description.md) - a human-readable description of a thing
  * [distribution](distribution.md)
  * [download url](download_url.md)
  * [filler](filler.md) - The value in a property-value tuple